inflearn logo

 • Understand the value of the project and learn how to integrate AI into organizational strategy

-• Establishing overall product strategies, including product planning, market analysis, and roadmap design
+• Establishing overall product strategy, including product planning, market analysis, and roadmap design

 • 2.
 Prototyping, UX, and Design Capabilities

-• Design thinking for discovering user needs and rapid prototyping
+• Design thinking for identifying user needs and rapid prototyping

 • Wireframe creation, interaction design, and user testing methodologies

 • 3.
-AI Model Development and Prompt Engineering Capabilities
+AI Model Development and Prompt Engineering Competency

-• Learning core models from basic deep learning theory to CNN, RNN, and Transformer
+• Learning core models from basic deep learning theory to CNN, RNN, and Transformers

 • Techniques for effectively designing and tuning generative AI and conversational agents